Hosier Street Market is managed by Blue Collar Group. Please email pitch enquiries to firstname.lastname@example.org.

 Sandwich rounds and other mobile food traders have to keep to special conditions but should complete the same street trading application form.

 You must apply for a Basic Disclosure Certificate and submit this with your application.
-This certificate must be dated within 30 days of your application.
+This certificate must be dated within 1 calendar month prior to application.

 Street trading in town centre – £6,129 (£500 deposit on application)